March 3, 2025

 35.0%

 In recent years, advancements in ADAS development have led to a new, highly effective ADAS application for commercial vehicles: dash cams equipped with artificial intelligence (AI).
-For many fleets, AI dash cams are one of the most accessible, affordable, and effective ways to introduce cutting-edge ADAS technology and achieve significant safety improvements without investing in separate hardware.
+For many fleets, AI dash cams are one of the most accessible, affordable, and effective ways to introduce cutting-edge ADAS technology and achieve significant safety improvements without replacing your existing vehicles.

-For example, Samsara AI Dash Cams have built-in ADAS safety features that make it possible to detect high-risk behaviors (like distracted driving and tailgating) in real time before they cause an accident.
+For example, Samsara AI Dash Cams have built-in ADAS safety features that make it possible to detect high-risk behaviors (like drowsiness or driver fatigue and lane departure) in real time before they cause an accident.
 Plus, with optional in-cab alerts, you can effectively coach drivers to change their driving behavior in the moment, helping avoid collisions in real time and encourage safe driving across your fleet at scale.

 If you’re interested in implementing a video-based fleet safety technology, comparing the different types of cameras is a great place to start.
-But the online coaching and manager tools that come with your dash cam solution are just as important—if not more critical—to consider, since these tools are essential for building a successful fleet safety program.
+But the online coaching and manager tools that come with your dash cam solution are just as important—if not more critical—to consider, since these tools are essential for building a successful fleet safety program and optimizing fleet performance.
 Here are a few of the things good dash cam software technology can help you do:

 Organize and review dash cam footage for hundreds or thousands of vehicles